FyoAtEPL/FyoAtEPL/readme.md

 I'm a digital humanist, meaning I use computers to study the humanities.
 Currently I'm a librarian, working in my home turf of Northeast Indiana.
 I wouldn't consider myself a developer at the moment, but I'm learning.
 Currently, this is my dumping ground for work projects.

-I have another github, [@Orleansian](https://github.com/Orleansian "Orleansian"), where I'm transcribing a medieval manuscript.
+I have another github, [@Orleansian](https://github.com/Orleansian "Orleansian"), where I'm transcribing a medieval manuscript, British Library Harley MS 682.

 ## Current Project: